Lima airport: Two firefighters dead as plane crashes during take-off

 The prosecutors' office said it was investigating the incident as potential manslaughter, according to Reuters news agency.

-Lima Airport Partners (LAP) - which operates Jorge Chávez Airport - suspended flights for several hours on Friday afternoon.
+Lima Airport Partners (LAP) - which operates Jorge Chávez Airport - has suspended flights until Saturday afternoon at the airport.

+International flights due to land there have been diverted to Colombia, Panama and various Peruvian cities including Iquitos, Pisco, and Arequipa.

-In a statement it added: "At this moment we are finding and investigating all the necessary factors that could determine the cause of this."
+In a statement LAP added: "At this moment we are finding and investigating all the necessary factors that could determine the cause of this."

 President Pedro Castillo paid tribute to the firefighters on social media.